saitai0802/dashtify-2720d/content/pages/index.md

         title_align: left
         content: >
           Say goodbye to copy and paste.
 Dashtify handles all the underneath data processing.
-All you need is to analyse the data.
+All you need is to analyse the data via our Dashboard.
         content_align: left
         image: images/icon-2.svg
         image_alt: Section item 2 icon